Is Self-Reflection Hurting You?

 · Embrace: Welcome the hard times in your life.

-The above and other practices appear on the results page after you’ve taken Shigeoka’s Curiosity Quiz.
+Note: the above info from the GGSC article, plus other curiosity-boosting practices, appear on the results page after you’ve taken Shigeoka’s quick Curiosity Quiz.

 I’m curious to hear what you thought of this blog post and how YOU scored on the curiosity quiz, if you were curious how you’d score!